backstage/backstage/docs/architecture-decisions/adr013-use-node-fetch.md

 id: adrs-adr013
 title: 'ADR013: Proper use of HTTP fetching libraries'
 # prettier-ignore
-description: Architecture Decision Record (ADR) for the proper use of fetchApiRef, node-fetch, and cross-fetch for data fetching.
+description: Architecture Decision Record (ADR) for the proper use of fetch libraries for data fetching.
 ---

 ## Context